 When we got Andrea’s results back, we were amazed at the haplogroup designation which originated in Madagascar.
 We went on to test our other M23 cousins, including our 100-year old Cousin Helen whose grandmother Mary was a sister of our 2nd great-grandmother Laura.
 An unknown window to our family history opened up to us.
 This was one African country, without question or hesitation, that we knew we could now call our own.
 It was then that we both started to embrace the opportunity that this M23 haplogroup had given us and we became obsessed with finding out how our Malagasy ancestors came to the NY/NJ region.
 This blog post is an attempt to answer that question.
 We may never know the name of our original Malagasy ancestor, but we now know how, where, and when she arrived in colonial NY and her descendants ended up in NJ.
 That is a whole lot more than we ever knew before our DNA test.
 It was this ancestor who gave us the gift of her M23 mtDNA that allowed us to follow the trail back to her and to discover the socio-historical events that circumscribed her life.
 We are so grateful to her for we have now reclaimed that which slavery took from us — one segment of our roots, our Malagasy roots.

 We will never know where our earliest ancestors of Malagasy descent are buried.
 But, in 2005 in Colonie, NY, an unmarked slave burial ground was discovered there.
 The historical erasure of these fourteen nameless individuals, who were found in the Schuyler Flatts Burial Ground, was to be no more.
 The remains found included one man, 6 women, 2 children, and 5 infants.
 By historic design, we know little about them.
 What we do know is that, after a mtDNA testwas performed, 4 were designated as being of West African/Central African descent, 1 descended from a Native American woman and was of mixed-race, and 2 sets of remains were from women of Malagasy descent with a M haplogroup designation.
-The Schuyler Flatts Burial Ground should be viewed as a stand-in burial ground for all those forgotten slaves who toiled all over colonial New York and New Jersey.
+The Schuyler Flatts Burial Ground should be viewed as a stand-in burial ground for all those forgotten slaves who toiled all over colonial New York, New Jersey and Connecticut.
 The re-emergence of this burial ground is a testament to the fact that the some of the earliest slaves in colonial NY/NJ were Native American, West African, and Malagasy.
 It is also a testament to the indisputable fact that there are many African-Americans, my family included, who have historic ties to this land that predate most of the other non-Native American immigrants who became Americans much later on.

 The Schuyler Flatts Burial Ground was built on land owned by the Schuyler familly.
 Peter Schuyler, who occupied the estate between 1711-1723, was one of the NY merchants involved in the Madagascar to NY slave trade.
 He, along with his brother-in-law Robert Livingston, routinely invested in ships that made the trip to Madagascar to sell goods and then returned with enslaved Malagasy in their cargo hold along with other items for sale.
 He also owned sloops that trafficked on the Hudson River from Albany to Manhattan and owned property in Manhattan, Bergen County, NJ, Westchester, and Albany, NY.
 On those properties were no doubt slaves of Malagasy descent among others.
 Schuyler may be remembered for many things, but, make no mistake, he was one of the players in the NY slave trade.
 For those of us with Malagasy roots, he will be remembered for being actively involved and complicit in the NY to Madagascar slave trade along with all the other NY merchants families. — the Philipse, Livingston, Van Cortland, Delancey, Bayard, Lynch, Van Dam, Van Horne, Heathcote, and other families — who sold our ancestors into slavery.